Back to top

 Denver Water PFAS testing

-Our water quality experts have tested for PFAS-related compounds in the source water that comes into our treatment plants and the drinking water that leaves our treatment plants since 2017 and have not detected anything above the Environmental Protection Agency’s proposed regulatory limits.
-The results below are sampling results from 2023.
+Our water quality experts have tested for PFAS-related compounds in the source water that comes into our treatment plants and the drinking water that leaves our treatment plants since 2017.
+Our experts are evaluating the Environmental Protection Agency’s first-ever regulation on PFAS in drinking water issued April 10, 2024.
+Our initial review of the EPA’s proposed rule indicated the water Denver Water provides to customers tests well below the limits for the six PFAS compounds included in the agency’s rule.
+The results below are sampling results from 2024.

 Current laboratory equipment can reliably detect and quantify compounds down to slightly less than 2 parts per trillion in a sample.
 Below that level, the tiny trace amounts are so small that test results at these extreme detection limits are only estimations.